Milosson/JunketBlog/README.md

 JunketBlog is a blog web app developed using the Django framework and other modern technologies.
 It forms a crucial part of my Portfolio Project 4 for Code Institute.
 With that said..... let me tell you the story! ⬇️

+---
+## Resubmission Comments

+This resubmission addresses the feedback received during the initial assessment.
+The following key areas have been improved:

+1. **Manual Testing**: A comprehensive set of test cases has been documented, focusing on core functionality as described in the user stories.
+These include creating, editing, and viewing travel posts, as well as user authentication and access control.
+Each test case outlines expected and actual outcomes, ensuring replicability.

+2. **Prioritization of Features**: User stories have been reprioritized using the MoSCoW model, with clear labels (P0-P2) assigned in the Kanban board to emphasize critical functionalities.

+3. **Technical Limitations**: During the resubmission process, challenges arose with database migration and deployment configurations in the Continuous Integration (CI) environment.
+After updating the database URL in Heroku, I made necessary changes to the project's settings, including updating the ALLOWED_HOSTS and configuring local access for testing.
+However, the preview feature never functioned correctly, despite extensive troubleshooting.

+This created a significant risk: attempting further changes to the code or UI/UX enhancements without a reliable testing environment could introduce bugs into the live deployment, potentially jeopardizing the project's stability.
+Under the time constraints, I chose to prioritize preserving the core functionality and documentation over "coding in the dark."

+After this submission, I plan to clone the project and resolve the deployment issues to enable safe testing and implementation of enhancements.
+This project holds personal significance, and I intend to refine it into a portfolio piece that fully represents my skills, creativity, and vision.

+I look forward to continuing to improve and expand this project, both to ensure the highest quality and to use it as part of my portfolio in the future.

+These updates aim to meet the assessment criteria while maintaining focus on delivering a functional and well-documented application.

+---
 ## The story
 The concept for this app initially started as a school project but soon took on personal meaning for me.
 I envisioned it as a space where my sister and mother could document and share their travel experiences.
 However, partway through the development and study process, my family experienced a significant tragedy that profoundly affected me.
 The emotional toll impacted my focus on this project and my studies overall, leading to delays and an extension for the submission deadline.